bonradoo/financial-manager/README.md

 # 📈 Financial Tracker

-The main idea behind the project is to help manage budget with free and open-source software.
-At first the application will be based fully in terminal (for testing purposes and stuff).
-In the later versions I plan to convert it to a gui app and finnaly I want to turn it into a web application.
-I believe it would be easiest to take care of budget while having it available from every device.

-## 🗺️ Roadmap

-- **V1.0 (terminal)**
-    - CSV file import and export
-    - Add income/expense
-    - Show total income/expenditure
-    - Colorated labels
-    - Encrypted saved data

-- **V2.0 (gui)**
-    - TBA

-- **V3.0 (web)**
-    - TBA
+The primary objective of this project is to facilitate budget management using free and open-source software.
+Initially, the application will be entirely based in the terminal for testing purposes.
+In subsequent versions, I intend to create a user-friendly GUI and ultimately develop a web application.
+My belief is that having access to the application from any device will make it simpler to manage one's budget effectively.

+## ▶️ Current state
+At present, the 'Budget' section of the app is complete and functional, though some adjustments may be made in the future.
+My aim is to promptly address any minor issues that arise on a daily basis and release new versions of the app as frequently as possible.

+## How to run (Windows):
+1. ``` py -m venv venv ```
+2. ``` .\venv\Scripts\Activate.ps1 ```
+3. ``` pip install -r requirements.txt ```
+4. Run main_gui.py

 ## 👌 About Me
-Hi!
-I'm a second year cybersecurity student at Wrocław University of Technology.
+Hello there!
+I'm currently a second-year cybersecurity student at Wrocław University of Technology.
-Last year I became interested in investing but, as anybody should, I am not happy with sharing my data with big tech companies (so other application were off the tabel).
-Therefore I decided to create a small tracker application to help me manage my investemenst and, as I am a student, I decided to start with personal budget management.
+Recently, I became intrigued by the world of investing, but like many people, I am wary of entrusting my data to large tech companies (which ruled out other investment tracking applications).
+As a result, I took it upon myself to create a small-scale tracker application to assist with managing my investments.
+Given that I'm still a student, I opted to begin with personal budget management.